waqarabbas123/Simple-Quiz-Example-of-JS/README.md

 #__Simple Quiz

-Using the concept of javascript i can make a simple quiz example . in this project mostly focus on javascript.
+Using the logic of javascript i can make simple quiz . mostly focus on javascript logic.